SArpnt/bytebeat-composer/README.md

 # bytebeat-composer
-Bytebeat player with playlist that contains many interesting formulas from the internet.
+Bytebeat player with playlists that contains many interesting formulas from the internet.

 Forked from StephanShi to fix some bugs and soon add new features